orcnog/autocomplete-whisper/README.md

 Tested and found to be compatible with Foundry v12.
 No code changes.
 But I did remove some `@`-specific notes from this README, as `@` syntax was deprecated a while ago.
 #### v1.0.7
 Makes the structure of modules.json compliant and stop throwing an error on install.

+#### v1.1.0
+Update package releases to use Git Releases.
+Automate the release process locally a bit.